NUCS331/HW6_Lightfields/readme.md

-# Homework 6 - All about lihtfields
+# Homework 6 - All about lightfields

 Homework has two parts, hence you also have to work through two different Jupyter Notebooks, called
 1. part1_lightfield